Skip to main content

 You can clone protected virtual machines to the following:

-Same FlexVol volume's metadata file is updated with the cloned virtual machine details.
+The same FlexVol volume's metadata file is updated with the cloned virtual machine details.

-The FlexVol volume where the cloned virtual machine is placed, the metadata file gets updated with the cloned virtual machine details.
+In the FlexVol volume where the cloned virtual machine is placed, the metadata file gets updated with the cloned virtual machine details.

-• Different container or vVols datastore
+• A different container or vVols datastore

-Clone-of-Clone of a protected virtual machine is supported.
+A clone of a clone of a protected virtual machine is supported.